 What language should I learn?

-Many programmers find that languages like Java are more difficult to learn than VB and C#, where you can program using a fully-developed graphical user interface.
+Many programmers find that languages like Java are more difficult to learn than C#, where you can program using a fully-developed graphical user interface.
 Java and Perl, on the other hand, require quite a bit more manual coding.